To Our Chamberlain Community:

 The safety of our students, faculty and staff is our main priority, and we are taking a proactive approach to addressing all potential threats to health and safety.

-Online delivery of all coursework and campus closures has been extended through at least Saturday, August 29, 2020.
+Online delivery of all BSN campus coursework has been extended through at least February 27, 2021.

 For Current Students

 Our clinical partners’ main priority is to maintain a safe environment for students, their patients and staff.
 As you begin preparing for the January 2021 session, we encourage you to find a practicum site that works best for you.
 Given the current challenges surrounding COVID-19, many sites are expanding their telehealth and virtual options to accommodate students.
 However, if you are unable to secure an approved practicum site, you will still be able to register for practicum courses for the January 2021 session.
 Five hundred direct care patient hours are still required for MSN-FNP program completion and to sit for national certification.

 Limited clinical placements will resume as available, and your campus will reach out to you with more information.

 Our campuses developed a continuity plan for students’ clinical experience.
 Academic leadership will be reaching out to students, if they haven’t already, with plans for an alternative clinical experience for students to remain on track within their educational journey.

 Our team has developed a contingency plan to keep you on track with your practicum experience.
 Please continue your course registration process and information regarding program and course-specific next steps will be posted in your course during week one.

 Our MSN FNP specialty track leadership team has developed a continuity plan for alternative clinical experiences and coursework in order for students to remain on track within their educational journey.
 Students should reach out to their faculty leaders for an alternative clinical experience.